wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ![Screenshot of the installed Microsoft Teams messaging extension](../media/03-test-05.png)

 When the messaging extension's task module is displayed, select a planet and then select the **Insert selected planet** button.
-The messaging extension's submit action handler is called which will add the updated Adaptive card to the compose box:
+The messaging extension's submit action handler is called which will add the updated Adaptive Card to the compose box:

 ![Screenshot of messaging extension in the compose message box](../media/03-test-06.png)